Most Popular Bloggers in Singapore 2014

 The Biggest Misconception About Singapore Bloggers

 The term 'blogger' today gets thrown about too carelessly.
-Everyone who owns a blog could technically call themselves a blogger and they would be correct.
+Everyone who owns a blog could technically call themselves a blogger.
 Yet, they may not posses the positive qualities people associate with this term such as influence and a large readership.
 True 'bloggers' have the power to make or break a brand overnight.
-And yes, bloggers with this level of influence do exist in Singapore.
+And yes, bloggers with this level of influence exist in Singapore.

-On the flip side, you have shameless marketers trying to exploit the public's misconception of bloggers by passing off unknown 'bloggers' with weak readership as influencers.
-Pay close attention to marketing folks like these.
-Sometimes they don't do this on purpose either, they just don't know who to contact and desperately get some random blogger to fulfil their 'blogger engagement' campaign.
-Others are dishonest PR companies who rather save on weak bloggers who won't request payment, than spend good advertising dollars on someone truly influential.
+On the flip side, you have marketers trying to exploit the public's misconception of bloggers by passing off unknown 'bloggers' as influencers.
+Sometimes they don't do this on purpose either, they just don't know who to contact and desperately get some random blogger to fulfil their 'blogger engagement' criteria.
+Others are dishonest or lazy PR companies who don't want to go through the trouble of pitching to their clients the possibility of working with truly influential bloggers.

 What Are 'Power Bloggers' And What Makes Them Special?

 The best bloggers in Singapore have worked their butts off for years and deserve an important distinction from normal bloggers.
 These popular bloggers are what I call "Power Bloggers".
-These are the bloggers in Singapore who are media savvy and professional, much like most food writers and journalists.
+These are the bloggers in Singapore who are media savvy and professional, much like most journalists.

 They are fuelled by genuine passion which in turn makes them influential authorities in their fields.
 People relate to them easily.
-Passion is the hallmark of any good blogger.
-Because of this, they naturally attract a healthy following which thus makes them powerful, influential and essential components in media campaigns.
-The top bloggers in Singapore have on average at least 50k Singapore followers on their social media channels and attract monthly readership from 200-500k on their blogs.
+Because of this, they naturally attract a healthy following which thus makes them influential and essential components in media campaigns.
+The top bloggers in Singapore have on average at least 60k Singapore followers on their social media channels and attract monthly readership from 200-500k on their blogs.

 Yes you're looking at her.
 It's a known fact that Xiaxue may not be suitable for all campaigns or fit the brand image some companies want to portray but there is no one in Singapore, blogger or not who influences the young female demographic as much as her.
 As such, she would be a huge asset for companies targeting that demographic.